 Browser problems

 For old browsers, most CSS problems are noticed in Netscape 4.
 I have found a site that fully documents every bug that Netscape 4 has with stylesheets.
 It is a very long read.
-Generally, I recommend that you ignore Netscape 4, and style for newer browsers instead (Netscape itself is now using version 8).
+I recommend that you ignore Netscape 4 completely, and style for newer browsers instead (Netscape itself is now using version 9).
 If you need to ensure that Netscape 4 can still view your pages (you don't), it is best to simply put all of your styles in another external file, and use the @import rule to import it, since Netscape 4 cannot import.
 Netscape 4 will show an unstyled page.

 Remember that there is usually more than one way to achieve what you need, such as being able to use both float and

-position to do columns (you can also use display:table; in most browsers, but not Internet Explorer).
+position to do columns (you can also use display:table;

 If it helps, I have written an article on how Internet Explorer causes problems,